-Market risk is the risk that movements in market risk factors, including foreign exchange rates, interest rates and credit spreads will reduce the Bank's income, capital or the value of its portfolios.
+Market risk is the risk that movements in market conditions, including foreign exchange rates, interest rates and credit spreads will reduce the Bank's income, capital or the value of its portfolios.

-The Bank is exposed to market risk because of its on and off-balance sheet position in its banking book.
+The Bank is exposed to market risk because of its on and off-balance sheet positions in its banking book, through the volatility of prices in its investment portfolio and through the generation of a portion of its income in a currency different to its reporting one.
 The Bank does not have a trading book.